 It’s a few minutes before 10h00.
 I walk around in circles, I check the clock, I peek through the window, profoundly annoying Zeza with my impatience.
 She does not understand, and to be honest, I’m not even sure I do.
-But ever since Vanda, the host at the rural tourism complex we’re lodged in, explained how breakfast is served here, I’m yearning for the moment a breakfast basket is delivered at our house.
+But ever since Vanda, the host at the rural tourism complex we’re lodged in, explained how breakfast is served here, I’m yearning for the moment they deliver a basket at our house.
 There’s a fairy tale element about a breakfast basket that tells me this will be a magical meal.

 I step outside.
 We’re the only guests at the complex, made of 4 typical and beautifully restored Alentejo houses, a vegetable garden and an infinity pool.
 We arrived yesterday, shortly after sunset.
 So only earlier this morning could we bask on the amazing views to the Guadiana river and to the Fortress of Juromenha.